drakefys2019/labs/_projects/lab4/lab4.md

 3. ##### **Helpful Hints**
   - ##### The shady trees sections of the island is covered in environmental clues.
 How do these clues lend you aid in solving the puzzles?
-  - ##### Describe a situation in which these hints furthered your confusion instead of your understanding.
+  - ##### Describe a situation in which these hints increased your confusion instead of your understanding.
   - ##### What additional information, crucial to solving these puzzles, is still missing?
 How did you derive this missing information?

 4. ##### **Accustomed, Accomplished**